Adapted from Buvette: The Pleasure of Good Food by Jody Williams (Grand Central Life & Style, 2014)

 2 ounces dried breadcrumbs

-Neutral oil for frying - I use grapeseed (Olive oil would be good too.)
+Neutral oil for frying (I use grapeseed; olive oil would also work)

-Toast the pine nuts on top of the stove.
-I use a 10-inch cast iron skillet, which gives me plenty of room to stir them as they toast.
-They get crunchy as they turn slightly golden - they do not have to actually color - so take them out a little before you think you should.
-Above all, do not let them burn, or you will have to start over.
+Toast the pine nuts in a skillet.
+I use a 10-inch cast iron pan, which gives me plenty of room to stir them as they toast.
+They get crunchy as they turn slightly golden—they don’t have to fully color—so take them out just before you think they’re done.
+Above all, don’t let them burn or you’ll have to start over.

-Break the eggs into a large bowl, and beat with a fork.
-Then add all of the ground meat, the onion, garlic, parsley, the drained currants, toasted pine nuts, nutmeg, salt, pepper, cheese, and breadcrumbs.
+Break the eggs into a large bowl and beat them with a fork.
+Add the ground pork, ground beef, onion, garlic, parsley, drained currants, toasted pine nuts, nutmeg, salt, pepper, cheese, and breadcrumbs.
 Mix thoroughly with your hands.

 No comments: